Jo Harding (BACP, UKCP, MA Integrative Psychotherapy and Counselling)

 50 Westminster Bridge Road

-I am a qualified integrative counsellor and registered member of the BACP.
+I am a qualified integrative counsellor and psychotherapist, and registered member of the BACP and UKCP.
 I work with adult clients, who see me for help with a variety of issues including anxiety, panic attacks, depression, low self-esteem and difficult relationship patterns.

 How I work: